Jesse-21/universe/README.md

-# Realm, a BEB Dimension Implementation
+# Universe, a BEB Dimension Implementation

-Realm is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension.
+Universe is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension.
 Realms are open-source, self-hosted nodes for [BEB, an open messaging protocol](https://github.com/bebverse/protocol).

 This is an early work and will be subject to heavy changes, see our [Github Issues](https://github.com/bebverse/dimension/issues) if you wish to contribute.